Mike Zunino Player Props: Guardians vs. Athletics

 - Zunino hit .148 with three doubles, five home runs and six walks.

-- Zunino picked up an RBI in nine games last year out 36 (25.0%), including four multi-RBI outings (11.1%).
-He drove in three or more runs in three games.
+- Zunino picked up an RBI in nine out of 36 games last season (25.0%), with two or more RBIz in four of those contests (11.1%).

-- He scored a run seven times last season in 36 games (19.4%), but did not have a multi-run game.
+- He scored seven times last year in 36 games (19.4%), but did not have a multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.